paulosuzart/paulosuzart.github.io/_posts/2016-12-12-crud-like-redux-abstraction.md

    - [Redux](http://redux.js.org/)  - a predictable state container for JavaScript apps
    - [Material-UI](www.material-ui.com) - A set of React Components that Implement Google's Material Design

-This combo is pretty high level and you end up witha `package.json` like this:
+This combo is pretty high level and you end up with a `package.json` like this:

 {% highlight javascript %}